 The authority to issue a limited business license to carry a concealed firearm to a non-resident applicant is granted only to the Sheriff of the county in which the applicant works.
-A chief of a municipal police [department/office] may not issue limited licenses and these applicants should be referred to the Sheriff's Office (Penal Code § 26150).
+A chief of a municipal police [department/office] may not issue limited licenses (Penal Code § 26150).
+Therefore, such applicants may be referred to the Sheriff for processing.